nico-bohlinger/RL-X/rl_x/environments/README.md

 - Provides a wrapper to vectorize environments
 - Copied from Stable Baselines3
 - Not needed when using EnvPool
+- SubprocVecEnv allows for parallel environments, DummyVecEnv does not but is faster for single environments

 **\<environment name\>**
 - Contains either subdirectories or directly the implementation of a concrete environment